-The certificate in African Studies provides opportunities to all Princeton students, regardless of major, to learn about the continent.
-The program offers classes in Africa’s political, economic and social history; built environments and urban geographies; and ecology, genetic diversity and epidemiological concerns.
-The program also offers classes in Africa’s vibrant art scenes, past and present, where literature, music and art have come to define a new post-colonial Afropolitanism.
-While not a requirement of the certificate program, students can learn the two African languages offered at Princeton, Swahili and Twi, in preparation for either a PIIRS Global Seminar or a summer internship in Africa.
-A senior thesis is a requirement of the program.
+Princeton’s Certificate Program in African Studies provides opportunities to all Princeton students, regardless of major, to learn about the continent.
+The program offers classes in Africa’s political, economic, and social history; built environments and urban geographies; ecology, genetic diversity, and epidemiological concerns.
+The program also offers classes in Africa’s vibrant art scenes, past and present, where literature, music, and art have come to define a new post-colonial African cosmopolitanism.
+Certificate students can also learn Swahili and Twi in preparation for either a PIIRS global seminar or summer internship in Africa.

 Undergraduate Funding for Senior Thesis Research and Thesis Prize

 The Program in African Studies provides funds for senior thesis research and travel, including summer travel grants for rising seniors and fall break travel grants for seniors and to students who are enrolled in the program and pursuing a certificate.
 Certificate students whose thesis research requires fieldwork, data collection, archival research and/or language training in Africa, as well as students in the sciences, social sciences, engineering and the humanities are encouraged to apply for funding.
 The Program in African Studies is able to fund students up to $2,000 each on a competitive basis.
 Funding from the Program in African Studies may be used only to offset allowable expenses for proposed air and ground travel (coach class only), room, and board; no equipment may be purchased with funds, and no other expenditures can be covered under these grants.
 Applications are accepted in the fall from September 1st until October 31st and in the spring from February 1st until April 1st.